shaisachs/the-game/README.md

 ## 4.

 I looked at the board again, determined to find an answer to my sister's last move.
-I knew what I wanted to do: move a bishop so that it blocked the pawn.
-That was the most logical move, right?
+I considered the most obvious next move: block the pawn with a bishop.
+That seemed like a reasonable response.
 I tapped the text box to start writing, but before I could type anything, my phone kicked in: "Bishop to king's 4," the suggested text read.

 That was pretty strange.
 I hadn't written a single letter.
 It was a little uncanny to see my phone making a suggestion before I had even started to write - let alone one that matched my own thoughts so well.
 It wasn't quite what I wanted to write; it was too straightforward, too plain.
 But it was close enough.
 My phone's software had updated last night.
 Perhaps the new software included a much better version of auto-complete.

-Strange.
 I pressed my finger to the surface of the screen, holding it there for some seconds.
 Something wasn't right about this idea.

 My sister's most recent move was to slide the queen's pawn forward two spaces.
 It was a transparent and easily-blocked attempt at pawn promotion, a rather undramatic and uninteresting move.
 Meanwhile, there was plenty of drama elsewhere on the board - pieces to be captured, feints to draw the king into a vulnerable spot, and so forth.
 This move was entirely unlike her; she preferred cunning and intricate stratagems, nothing facile or straightforward.